Welcome. I’m Marianne, your coach and cheerleader. Please, make yourself at home and let me know if you need anything.

 I rolled up my sleeves.
 Borrowed tools from the video workshops I’ve taught for over 15 years.
 Adapted techniques I used for three years as a personal trainer and health coach.
 And built this place.

-I now publish the games I play and lead coaching sessions, so peeps like me can ditch their blocks, produce their words, and…dare I say, have fun writing.
+I now publish the games I play, so peeps like me can ditch their blocks, produce their words, and…dare I say, have fun writing.

 You’re still here!
 Awesome.
 Now that you know the story here’s…